restraint - an instance of restraining or of being restrained

 furlong - eighth part of an English mile + Furlong, Thomas (1794-1827) - as Mr Staples says, Irish poet, author of The Plagues of Ireland (1824), a plea for Catholic Emancipation.

-plague - anything causing trouble, annoyance, or vexation; a nuisance; colloq. trouble + pet peeve - a special source of irritation.
+plague - anything causing trouble, annoyance, or vexation; a nuisance; colloq. trouble.

 Ceannfhaoladh (gael) - "wolf-head"